zai-tm/xai/README.md

 # xai
-the discord bot for the progressbar95 discord server
+the bot i made for the progressbar95 discord